 In May 2008, Robert M. Ackerman was appointed the 10th dean of the Law School.
 Ackerman came to Wayne Law from the Dickinson School of Law, where he was director of the Center for Dispute Resolution, the nation’s seventh-ranked law school dispute resolution program.
 A graduate of Harvard Law School, Ackerman served as dean and professor at Willamette University College of Law from July 1996 to May 1999.
 Under Ackerman's leadership, the Law School created three new clinics, opened the Damon J. Keith Center for Civil Rights and launched the Program for International Legal Studies.

 In June 2014, Jocelyn Benson was appointed the 11th dean of the Law School.
 At age 36, Benson became the youngest woman ever to lead a U.S. law school and the second woman to hold the job at Wayne Law.
 A graduate of Harvard Law School, she had served as interim dean since December 2012, after having joined the faculty in 2005.
 Prior to serving as dean, she was an associate professor of law and associate director of the Damon J. Keith Center for Civil Rights.
-Under Benson's leadership, the Law School has launched the Program for Entrepreneurship and Business Law and created two new clinics.
+Under Benson's leadership, the Law School launched the Program for Entrepreneurship and Business Law, Legal Advocacy for People with Cancer Clinic, Civil Rights and Civil Liberties Clinic, Advocates for Warriors and Levin Center at Wayne Law.